xeniagda/lldbf/bfpp/spec.md

 ## Example code:

-Example code can be found in the `bfpp/code/` directory.
+Example code can be found in the `bfpp/example-code/` directory.
+A standard library is also available in "bfpp/stdlib".
 Some notable examples are:

-* `str_cmp.bfpp`: A string comparison algorithm.
+* `example-code/str_cmp.bfpp`: A string comparison algorithm.
 This is a quite simple, but very nontrivial program to write in brainfuck, as you need to manage memory dynamically.

-* `bigint.bfpp`: Definition of a few types representing bigger numbers than brainfuck normally supports, (16-, 32-bit).
+* `stdlib/bigint.bfpp`: Definition of a few types representing bigger numbers than brainfuck normally supports, (16-, 32-bit).

 ## Error reference

 There are around a dozen different error messages BFPP can produce.
 In the `errortrigs/`-directory, there are pieces of example code which trigger each error.